-We’ve all got our hobbies—pastimes that we dedicate some of our spare hours to because we find them fun or fulfilling.
+We’ve all got our hobbies—pastimes we dedicate some of our spare hours to because we find them fun or fulfilling.

-Everyday hobbies that can make money
+12 profitable hobbies that make money

 Writing and publishing online has the potential to offer you a lot of practical value outside of being a mere hobby.
 You can use it to further your career and establish yourself as an expert on a topic.
 You can build a platform for sharing your ideas.
 Or you can rent out your skills.

-The most obvious way to make money writing is to sell it as a service—freelancing on sites like Upwork or Fiverr, or reaching out directly to blogs for paid gigs.
+The most obvious way to make money writing is to sell it as a service—freelancing on sites like Upwork or Fiverr or reaching out directly to blogs for paid gigs.
 Good content writers with niche expertise are usually in demand.

-However, if you have the discipline and know how to write a good blog post, then you can create your own blog-based business by picking a niche and building an audience over time.
+However, if you have the discipline and know how to write a good blog post, you can create your own blog-based business by picking a niche and building an audience over time.